curiousNoob/lerna-release-workflow/README.md

 A basic [Lerna](https://lerna.js.org/) monorepo with [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/), [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) and [GitHub Actions workflow](https://github.com/features/actions) configuration to achieve fully automated package publishing to the GitHub Package Registry.

-## Create a new repository from this template

 Click the `Use this template` button and provide the new repository details.